Cfomodz/etsy-inventory-export-tool/README.md

 # etsy-inventory-export-tool
-A tool to export your etsy inventory to a csv.
-This can be used to import into other ecommerce systems.
+A tool written in Python to go from a list of listing URLs to a complete inventory export; that can be brought into, for instance, WooCommerce, eBay, Shoppify, etc.